Structure algebras of finite set-theoretic solutions of the Yang--Baxter equation: Introduction

 We explain the above in greater detail.
 Let $X$ be a set and $r\colon X\times X\to X\times X$ a map.
 Write The \emph{structure algebra}, over a field $K$, associated with such a map is, by definition,

 i.e., the quotient of the free $K$-algebra $K\free{X}$ on $X$ factored out by the ideal generated by the binomials $xy-\lambda_x(y)\rho_y(x)$, with $x,y\in X$.
-Since the presentation of the algebra is given by homogeneous quadratic word relations,
+Since the presentation of the algebra is given by homogeneous quadratic word relations, i.e., the monoid algebra $K[M(X,r)]$, where $M(X,r)$ is the monoid presented by generators from the set $X$ and subject to the defining relations $xy=\lambda_x(y)\rho_y(x)$ for all $x,y\in X$.
+It is called the \emph{structure monoid} of $(X,r)$.